by Justin Williams

 I hesitated as they came after me, part of me wanting to avenge the pain they caused my creator, my companion, but his words echoed in my memory: do them no harm.
 I fled into the cottage.

-There was no chance at hiding for long, but I had to do something.
-I sought sanctuary in the shadows as the mob followed with their torches.
+There was no chance at hiding for long, but I sought sanctuary in the shadows as the mob followed with their torches.
 They would destroy me if they could, and like the Clockmaker, I would not harm them.
-But, I would at least try to live.
+Still, I would at least try to live.

 Their flames flickered through the room, casting long and sinister shadows along the wall.
 I crouched low behind the machine, hoping it would grant me life once more.

-The men gave up their search.
-Too soon, I thought.
+The men gave up their search too soon.

-”This is a waste of time,” said Morris. ”The demon has no escape.”
+”This is a waste of time,” said Reynolds. ”The demon has no escape.”

 He paused, a long, dead silence.
-Then thunder rumbled, and Morris spoke again.
+Then thunder rumbled, and he spoke again.

 ”Let it die in its own fiery hell.”

-The men raised their torches and their fires flooded onto the drapes, quickly spreading to the furniture as well.
-Finally, they dropped their torches to the floor, all but one.
+The men raised their torches, letting their fires flood onto the drapes, soon spreading to the furniture as well.
+Then they dropped their torches to the floor, all but one.

-Morris carried his torch deep into the room, as comfortable in the spreading fire as a demon himself.
+Reynolds carried his torch deep into the room, comfortable as a demon in the spreading fire.
 He lit the sheet covering the machine and the fire burst into a rage.
 I leaned hard and still against the wall, fearing he would see me, but the brightness of the blaze forced him to look away.

 ”Everyone out,” he said, ”before we burn as well.”

-My sensors screamed escape, the heat too much for even me, but I waited.
-My body glowed red as the flames lashed out against it.
-I remained hidden, desperate to flee, but refusing to give in.
-They would believe me dead, they would move on to their next evil.
+My sensors screamed for escape, the heat too much for even me, but I waited.
+My armored body flared red as the flames lashed against it.
+Still I remained hidden, desperate to flee, but refusing to give in.
+They would believe me dead, and they would move on to their next evil.

-Only two of Morris’s men stayed behind, left to guard the door.
+Only two of Reynolds’ men remained, left to guard the door.
 The rest of the mob withdrew to the spectacle of execution.

 A great oak stretched over the path to our home.
 A symbol of life, the Clockmaker had called it.
 A symbol of the longevity and strength a living being could achieve.